Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, CFB bowls and more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The NFL Week 17 schedule continues with two games on Saturday, 10 on Sunday and one on 'Monday Night Football,' making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Playoff contenders meet on Saturday when the Texans battle the Chargers and the Ravens clash with the Packers, all of which can be played on the best DFS apps.
-There are also five NBA games on Friday and three college football bowl games.
+There will be two games on Saturday, 10 on Sunday and one on 'Monday Night Football' as the NFL Week 17 schedule marches on, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+On Saturday, playoff contenders meet when the Texans face the Chargers and the Ravens battle the Packers, all of which can be played on the best DFS apps.
+There are also nine NBA games on Saturday and eight college football bowl games.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.